-On a personal note, my son William is now 22!
-He graduates this year with a special diploma and has begun interning in our school office.
-He is amazing at filing, shredding, organizing, updating the calendar to add appointments, scheduling, etc..
-He will be a great assistant to the staff as well.
-He continues to work a part-time job!
-He is an acolyte and usher during Wednesday chapel time.
+On a personal note, my son William is now 23!
+He graduated in May with a special diploma and has continued to intern in our school office.
+He is amazing at filing, shredding, organizing, updating the calendar to add appointments, scheduling, writing receipts, etc..
+He is a great assistant to the staff and students as well.
+He now prefers to be called "Mr. William".
+He also continues to work a part-time job!
 He continues to amaze me daily!
 He continues to be my inspiration.
 I am so blessed to be surrounded and supported by knowledgeable and compassionate staff.
 I am truly honored to be entrusted with the education of so many beautiful boys and girls, with differing and amazing abilities!

 Thank you and God Bless.

 Every one therefore that heareth these words of mine, and doeth them, shall be likened unto a wise man, who built his house upon rock: and the rain descended, and the floods came, and the winds blew and beat upon that house: and it fell not: for it was founded upon the rock.
 Matthew 7:24-25